Cardiovascular System

 - Reversible causes of anaemia

 Decision support tool: making a decision about further treatment for atrial fibrillation, This decision support tool is to help with decisions about atrial fibrillation.
 It includes information about the condition and possible treatments.
-NHS_Atrial_Fibrillation_decision_tool
+NHS Atrial Fibrillation Decision Tool

 Optimising ongoing care in atrial fibrillation ensures that patients receive holistic, high-quality management beyond anticoagulation.
 This includes using the correct dose of anticoagulant, with renal function monitored regularly in line with best practice guidance.
 Routine follow-up should also focus on modifying bleeding risk factors, managing comorbidities such as hypertension and heart failure, and supporting lifestyle changes - including weight loss and alcohol reduction.